Close Banner

 Overview Universal Studios Hollywood Attraction Assistance Pass - Lower Lot

-We found the Lower Lot can be the most difficult area of the park when using the AAP.
+We found the Lower Lot can be the most difficult area of the park when using the AAP, especially in the afternoon.
 We especially found this challenging when we visited with a friend who rented an ECV for the day.
-Try to knock out the Lower Lot before the lines and heat build up.
+Try to knock out the Lower Lot before the lines (and heat) build up.
 It takes about 10 minutes each way to use the four escalators to access the Lower Lot.
 So ideally you want to maximize time by visiting the Lower Lot only once.
 It takes even longer to use the alternative wheelchair transport for people who cannot use the escalators.

-There is not a lot to do outside the rides in the Lower Lot compared to the Upper Lot.
+There is not a lot to do outside the rides and Super Nintendo World in the Lower Lot compared to the Upper Lot.
 When the lines and return times are long, that means a lot of waiting around for each ride.
 With heat-sensitive guests, that can be challenging on a hot, busy day.
-Wait times are usually over an hour by the afternoon but are much shorter in the morning.
-For kids or adults with autism, a more mobile member of the family may want to check out the Lower Lot first.
-You should be able to tell if the experience will be an enjoyable one for your whole group and obtain a return time if the waits are long.
+Wait times are usually over an hour in the afternoon but are much shorter in the morning.
+For kids or adults with autism, visit early in the day or in the last two hours of park opening.

 Universal Studios Hollywood Attraction Assistance Pass - TransformersHere are a few tips to make your Lower Lot experience go more smoothly with AAP: